Magesh-sam/Magesh-sam/README.md

 ###

-<p align="left">I'm Mageshkannan, A typical tech guy fell in love with copmuters and coffee and ended up being a software engineer.
+<p align="left">I'm Mageshkannan, A typical tech guy fell in love with computers and coffee and ended up being a software engineer.
 Other than tech I do wildlife photohgraphy and I love travelling, food, waterfalls and videogames ofcourse.</p>

 ###

-- Learning Java, Postgres, OOPS and DSA</p>
+- Learning Java, Postgres, OOPS and DSA

 ###